How do I use the Compound Arithmetic function in LabVIEW?

 Primary Software: LabVIEW Development Systems>>LabVIEW Base Development System

 Secondary Software: N/A

-I am using the Compound Arithmetic function with the XOR operation in LabVIEW.
-This function seems to act differently compared to using individual XOR functions.
-What method does the Compound Arithmetic function use for calculating the XOR result?
+I am using the Compound Arithmetic function to perform an XOR operation on multiple inputs in LabVIEW.
+This function seems to act differently than expected.
+What method does the Compound Arithmetic function use for calculating its result?

 Report Date: 12/06/2005